It is our intention to make our setting accessible to children and families from all sections of the local

 open, fair and clearly communicated procedures.

-- We ensure that the existence of our setting is widely advertised in places accessible to all sections of
+- We ensure that the existence of our setting is advertised in places in the community, for example, websites, google, community magazine.

 - We ensure that information about our setting is accessible, using simple plain English, in written and